stas-sultanov/media/articles/why-every-saas-company-needs-a-solutions-architect.md

 ## Why isn’t there an alternative?

-When companies understand what the Solutions Architect actually does, assume they can easily cover the capability.
-What happens in practice is always some variation of the same failed workarounds:
+When companies understand what the Solutions Architect actually does, they assume that they can easily cover the capability with workaround.
+What happens in practice is always some variation of the same failure:

 ### 1. Give it to the CTO